MedCompUnipd/cluster_usage/README.md

 # MedComp Cluster Instructions
-On MedComp's cluster there is only a general bash environment and standard versions of the most common programming languages (python, R, C, C++, ...).
+On MedComp's cluster the policy is not to grant users the direct permissions to install their own versions of any kind of software (such as whole programming langiages, libraries, executables).
 This means that each user can not install custom versions of such environments, hence every script/program must be launched using a container, which is a lightweight, portable, and self-sufficient unit that packages software and its dependencies, ensuring that the application runs consistently across different computing environments.
 Containers encapsulate everything needed to run an application, including the code, runtime, system tools, libraries, and settings.
 Hence, any kind of custom applciation can be run on the cluster using the appropriate container, without the need of installing on the cluster itself all the necessary dependancies, libraries and executables.

+## Cluster structure
 The cluster structure is made of six computing nodes and a frontend node, used only as access point and from which jobs can be submitted to be computed on the appropriate node.
 The six computing nodes are:
 * node01 - node04: four identical nodes each with 512GB of RAM
 * fat: a node with 1TB of RAM